2016 Old Salt Fall King Of The Beach

 The morning started off just like any other tournament morning.
 The alarm clock rang just before 4 AM.
 I get my clothes and foul weather gear together, pack up the rods, tackle, downrigger, food and drinks.
 A quick pitstop to the gas station to top off fuel, then I dropped the boat in the water.
 I ran to a friends house where I keep my bait pen’s stashed for tournament day.
 I was really excited for the bait we had because I had spent days prior running all around making sure I had big, cream of the crop baits.
 I really take pride in the bait I bring with me knowing that it makes all the difference when tournament fishing.
 Simply put, having the best bait gives you the best chance to catch the right fish.

 Pulling up to the dock I noticed there were a few baits floating, as is usually the case when putting a lot of bait in the pen for days, but then I got a better look and realized the worst had happened.
 Someone had stolen the best of the forty plus baits I had in the pen.
-It went from forty2016 king of the beach winners of the best looking baits down to about ten of the worst looking baits I’ve ever seen.
+It went from forty of the best looking baits down to about ten of the worst looking baits I’ve ever seen.
 All that remained where the bruised battered and scarred.
 Two full days, morning till night, looking for the perfect kingfish candies.
 All the gas used, the time and effort put in, was all for nothing.
 Now it was just after 5:30 am, time to pick up the wife and break the bad news that the first part of the morning would be spent finding bait.

 I let my wife Jenny sleep in on tournament day so that she is fully rested because she fights every fish.
 As I greet her at the dock she can see by my demeanor that something is wrong, and so I let her know we were robbed.
 We knew we had to suck it up and get started looking for bait.
 After about 45 minutes of bait fishing, we luckily where able to scrounge up what I estimated was just enough bait to fish for a few hours.
 I would usually leave with much more bait but we needed to get out for the early bite.